Will AI Take Over My Role?

 It's important to note that while these trends provide some insights, the future of the workforce will be influenced by numerous factors, and unexpected developments may also shape the landscape in ways that are challenging to anticipate.

-Keep updated with Oceanology International on social media
+Be updated with Oceanology International and follow us on social media